-WHAT IS CONTENT MARKETING ANYWAYS?
+WHAT DOES CONTENT MARKETING DO?

 According to Jacqueline Loch, executive vice president, customer innovation, SJC Content, said, "There's still a tendency for content marketing to be viewed as pretty pictures, snazzy videos, and storytelling."